Victor-YG/camera_calibration/README.md

 # camera_calibration
-For camera's intrinsic and extrinsic calibration. extrinsic calibration to be added.
+For camera's intrinsic and extrinsic calibration.
+Extrinsic calibration to be added.

 To generate calibration pattern, either use calib.io: https://calib.io/pages/camera-calibration-pattern-generator

-Or use pattern generation script that comes with OpenCV https://docs.opencv.org/4.5.1/da/d0d/tutorial_camera_calibration_pattern.html
+Or use pattern generation script that comes with OpenCV: https://docs.opencv.org/4.5.1/da/d0d/tutorial_camera_calibration_pattern.html

 This implementation follows: